 Salon 94’s new headquarters

-The second floor is home to the Stone Room, which will be largely used to exhibit sculpture.
+The second floor is home to the Stone Room, which has been largely used to exhibit sculpture.
 Layers of paint were removed to reveal the original Caen stone plaster finish of the walls, dental detailing, and ornaments.
 The room also features an original, Languedoc marble base, restored Hauteville and Belgian Black stone floors, and three fully-restored, 15-foot arched casement windows that oversee The Guggenheim.
 Countering this historic room, an adjacent, space-age gallery space features cornerless gallery walls, custom integrated light fixtures, marble recessed wall bases matching original marble details, and a fully-restored Parquet de Versailles oak flooring.

-The building will have a second phase of development with additional rooms, such as a café and shop, to open in 2022.
+The building will have a second phase of development with additional rooms, such as a café and shop, to open in Fall 2022.

 3 East 89th Street was constructed between 1913 and 1915, designed by Ogden Codman for Archer M. Huntington as a wing to his house at 1083 Fifth Avenue, which was being remodeled by Codman at that time.
 Archer and his second wife, sculptor Anna Hyatt Huntington, utilized the ballrooms to entertain and showcase Anna’s sculptures at 3 East 89th Street.
 Indicative of their philanthropic interests and the Huntingtons’ love of fine art, 3 East 89th street, along with their adjacent properties, were donated to the National Academy of Design in 1940, an institution founded in 1825 to “promote the fine arts in America through instruction and exhibition."